sykhangdha/wp-mangareader-plugin/README.md

       * You may need to add some .css changes to your theme to get it to work properly!
   * Lightweight
       * No unnecssary functions, just switching between views and navigation functions.
+  *What's being worked on still?
+      * Currently being worked on: A custom field to insert multiple image links and it will automatically insert the shortcode and links into the correct format.